Asian and African Golden Cats: Facts and Pictures

 Population Status of Golden Cats

-The forests in which the cats live are being destroyed and fragmented to provide land for agriculture.
-This is thought to be the main reason for the cats' population decline, as it is for many other animals.
+The forests in which the animals live are being destroyed and fragmented to provide land for agriculture.
+This is thought to be the main reason for the cats' population decline, as it is for many other species.
 Fragmentation is dangerous for a population if animals are unable to travel between the "islands" of habitat.
 It can isolate the animals, preventing mating or reducing diversity and genetic vigor in a population.

 It's interesting that even in this day and age there are still large animals that are mysterious.
 Losing the beautiful African and Asian golden cats would be very sad, especially before we've got to know them properly.